Travel Tips

 Extra wire hangers.

 Battery operated travel alarm clock.
-(The hotel does not provide alarm clocks or wakeup calls.)
+(The hotel does not provide alarm clocks nor wakeup calls.)

-Cassette tapes or CDs to share for music on the bus.
+CDs to share your favorite music on the bus.

 Your diary or pad to make notes.